2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 ![image](https://github.com/2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/assets/16085267/c1bde63b-f548-47e5-8958-5c90c07776fc)

-Also, here's a tutorial on running the open source LLaMa 2 on Windows, Linux or Mac, locally https://replicate.com/blog/run-llama-locally
+Also, here's a tutorial on running the open source LLaMa 2 on Windows, Linux or Mac locally https://replicate.com/blog/run-llama-locally

-### I've heard about LLaMa, what is it?
+### I've heard about LLaMa; what is it?

 [LLaMa](https://ai.meta.com/llama/) is an open source LLM available for free for research and commercial use.
 It seems to be one of the most popular options for learning and deploying in enterprises.

-This beginner's guide is very good at explaining the concepts at a high level: https://agi-sphere.com/llama-guide/ In particular this table is useful
+This beginner's guide is very good at explaining the concepts at a high level: https://agi-sphere.com/llama-guide/ In particular, this table is useful
 ![image](https://github.com/2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/assets/16085267/b11428a8-a67b-419d-ac5c-c994f1158227)